-Turkey, the stock market has collapsed! | Blog post - ExBulletin
+Turkey, the stock market has collapsed! | blog post - ExBulletin

 Turkish President Erdogan has publicly stated on several occasions that he will continue to implement the policy of lowering interest rates.
 Unlike traditional economics, Erdogan believes that high interest rates are the cause of inflation.

-This is the second “three deaths from stocks, debts and remittances” in Turkey this year.
-At that time, the Turkish financial center staged a thrilling scene: the stock market collapsed and the circuit breaker four times in two days; the price of government bonds fell sharply and the yield on 10-year government bonds climbed to 17.25%, the largest increase in history; the decline of the turkish lira was once close to its lowest in history. level.
+These are the second three stock, debt and remittance killings in Turkey this year.
+At that time, the Turkish financial market was playing an exciting scene: the stock market collapsed and the circuit breaker broke four times in two days; the price of government bonds fell sharply and the yield on ten-year government bonds reached 17.25%, the largest increase in history; the decline of the turkish lira was once close to its lowest in history. level.

-The last time the Turkish financial market collapsed was caused by investor panic over the departure of the former governor of Turkey’s central bank.
-Turkish President Erdogan and the governor of the country’s central bank Abar disagree on the management of economic issues.
-Erdogan removed Abar from his post and appointed a new central bank governor.
-At present, it is not yet since Abar took office.
+The last time the Turkish financial market collapsed was sparked by investor panic following the departure of the former governor from Turkey’s central bank.
+Turkish President Erdogan and the country’s central bank governor Abar disagree on how to deal with the economic problems.
+Erdogan sacked Abar from his post and appointed a new central bank governor.
+At this point, it is not yet since Abar took office.
 At least 5 months.
 Since then, Turkish President Erdogan has also replaced the Turkish finance ministry, replacing two deputy finance ministers and two senior officials in charge of public finance, economic projects and research.

-Erdogan put his economic philosophy into practice and believed that interest rates would be reduced again in the future.
+Putting his economic philosophy into practice, Erdogan estimated that interest rates would be reduced again in the future.
 The Turkish financial market is expected to continue to fluctuate strongly in the future.

 Sources